priyank8399/cel-faculty-toolkit/README.md

 ## Getting started

-To get started with the app, first clone the repo and `cd` into the directory:
+To get started with the project, first clone the repo and `cd` into the directory:

 ```
 $ git clone https://github.com/LinhTangTD/324toolkit